Social Media and Political Campaigns

 On October 7, 2016, the Office of the Director of National Intelligence (ODNI) and Department of Homeland Security (DHS) announced that the Russian government had hacked into U.S. email servers and leaked their contents.
 Additionally, on January 6, 2017, Director of National Intelligence James Clapper testified that Russia had promoted fake news articles on social media.
 ODNI released a report that President Putin had ordered an influence campaign to vilify Hillary Clinton.
-The Internet Research Agency (IRA) may have been involved, according to the report.
+The Internet Research Agency may have been involved, according to the report.

 Officials have identified social media as a potential outlet for foreign activity in the upcoming midterm elections.
 On February 13, 2018, Director of National Intelligence Daniel Coats testified before the Senate Intelligence Committee that the 2018 midterm elections are a “potential target for Russian influence operations,” and that Russia may continue to use propaganda and social media to mislead American voters.

 On March 16, 2018, Facebook released a statement that it had suspended Cambridge Analytica, a political data analytics company, from its platform.
-In the following days, numerous media outlets reported on Cambridge Analytica, which had allegedly collected personal data from Facebook users to attempt to influence voters during the 2016 presidential election.
+In the following days, numerous media outlets reported on Cambridge Analytica, which had allegedly used personal data from Facebook users to attempt to influence voters during the 2016 presidential election.

 Facebook Chief Executive Officer Mark Zuckerberg will soon testify before Congress on Facebook’s data privacy policies and on Cambridge Analytica.
 The announcement of Zuckerberg’s testimony comes at a time when many Americans are beginning to ask questions about data privacy.
 Traditionally, social media companies have not faced major privacy legal restrictions in the United States.
 However, Facebook’s response to Cambridge Analytica will only signal the beginning of a discussion to find an ethical approach to big data and privacy, especially in the face of electoral integrity.

-Many Americans are still attempting to understand the events leading up to the 2016 presidential election, and electoral security and privacy will become crucial issues in future elections.
+Many Americans are still attempting to understand the events leading up to the 2016 presidential election, and misinformation, cybersecurity, consumer privacy, and advertisement transparency will become crucial issues in future elections.